ktekik01/BookD/README.md

 # BookD
-An ASP.NET Core Angular project on progress.
-In this application, users can write reviews about books and share with others.
+Book D is an ASP.NET Core + EF Core + SQL Server + Angular project in progress.
+In this application, users can write book reviews and share them with others.